douglaswaugh/cv/my-veiws-about-things.md

 ### disadvantages

-test maintenance can be a problem if the tests are written poorly.
-Too much coupling to concrete instances in tests.
-Coupling to Multiple asserts in a test.  duplication not dealt with (setting up test data with builders).  can make too many design decisions up-front if you start extracting classes too early.
+Test maintenance can be a problem if the tests are written poorly. can make too many design decisions up-front if you start extracting classes too early.

 ### alternatives